dantleech/blog/content/posts/2025/10-14-reims.md

 have been 100k or less.
 Garmin was taking me on a scenic route, the most direct route would not have included the canal.
-The best thing about the Gravel bike is that I can easily cover 100k (the minimum respectable distance) and have the freedom to take the scenic routes.
+The best thing about the Gravel bike is that I can easily cover 100k (the minimum respectable distance) and have the freedom to take the scenic routes and still finish my day at around 17:00.

 I needed to poop.
 I had pooped this morning, but as I left I already realised that I hadn't pooped sufficiently.
 I would not poop for a further 6 hours and